 As they leave behind everything familiar, many displaced people find themselves denied justice.
 With our advice, they inform themselves.
 We guide them as they claim their right to a safe home, obtain the documents to prove their identity, and pursue their right to work.

-When a child witnesses terrible events, it’s not easy to help her cope.
-But we find ways to guide her forward.
+When children witness terrible events, it’s not easy to help them cope.
+But we find ways to guide them forward.
 With our education, vocational training and community activities, children and youth can learn and play.
 Adults can socialise, recover, and earn a living.
 They have safe places where they can get back on their feet.

 They seize their futures.
 And we provide them with the mental, physical, and legal tools they need on their way.

-In 2015 our seasoned teams were on the frontlines of humanitarian assistance, doing everything they could to help those searching for safety.
-We reached 5.4 million people across 30 countries in crisis.
-Learn more about NRC and our history.
+In 2019 our seasoned teams were on the frontlines of humanitarian assistance, doing everything they could to help those searching for safety in 33 countries worldwide.